quicwg/qlog/draft-ietf-quic-qlog-h3-events.md

 ## priority_updated {#h3-priorityupdated}

-Emitted when the priority of a request stream or push stream is initialized or updated through mechanisms defined in {{!RFC9218}}.
+The `priority_updated` event is emitted when the priority of a request stream or push stream is initialized or updated through mechanisms defined in
+{{!RFC9218}}.
+It has Base importance level; see {{Section 9.2 of QLOG-MAIN}}.

+There can be several reasons why a `priority_updated` occurs, and why a particular value was chosen.
 For example, the priority can be updated through signals received from client and/or server (e.g., in HTTP/3 HEADERS or PRIORITY_UPDATE frames) or it can be changed or overridden due to local policies.
-The event has Base importance level; see {{Section 9.2 of QLOG-MAIN}}.
+The The `trigger` and `reason` fields can be used to optionally capture such details.

 ~~~ cddl
 HTTP3PriorityUpdated = {